heerzhang/react-code-sandbox/README.md

 ## Render

-`render` is a special global variable that is injected into the code parser.
+`renderReturn` is a special global variable that is injected into the code parser.
-When you call `render`, the source code of the first argument to it will be returned from the sandbox.
+When you call `renderReturn`, the source code of the first argument to it will be returned from the sandbox.

 This part is only used for display purposes and does not effect the source code.
 ```
 import { render } from 'react-dom'
 ```
+renderReturn()才是连接动态代码的关键点。
+renderReturn() is the key to connecting dynamic code.

-## Imports
+## Imports　依赖导入

 Any imports that you specify in the source code have no actual effects and are removed by the parser.
 They are replaced with variables injected by